-A to Z of completely usable fonts
+A to Z of completely usable typefaces and fonts

 These aren’t all necessarily free fonts (although some are free via Google Fonts).

 Designed by Adrian Frutiger in 1988, the word ‘Avenir’ means ‘future’ in French.
-I love this font for its clean simplicity, rounded dots over the ‘i’ and ‘j’ characters and the tail of the upper case ‘Q’ that lies along the baseline, rather than descending below it.
+I love this typeface for its clean simplicity, rounded dots over the ‘i’ and ‘j’ characters and the tail of the upper case ‘Q’ that lies along the baseline, rather than descending below it.

 A sleek, geometric sans-serif where the ‘O’ and ‘o’ characters are perfect circles.
 Appropriate for use at almost any sizes with its wide range of weights and also italic versions.
 It can easily be used for both small body copy applications as well as large headlines.
 I don’t like that question mark though!

 A slightly condensed sans-serif typeface (more condensed font versions are available) DIN was originally based on geometric shapes and intended for use on traffic signs and technical documentation.
 Comes in a large range of weights.
 I love some of the subtle touches such as the slightly curved foot to the lower case ‘l’ and the cute little slab serif on the number ‘7’.